Home

 Original Base Price$1,199

 Apple redesigned the iMac shortly after, and the next generation featured a “unibody” design.
-Instead of multiple pieces joined together, the new design is milled out of a single piece of aluminum.
+Instead of combining multiple pieces, the new design is milled out of a single piece of aluminum.
 The components are then mounted inside, directly behind the display.
 This generation featured similar hardware yet again but with modestly upgraded performance.

-Additionally, while the unibody started with Intel Core 2 Duo processors, Apple quickly pivoted to using the new Core i-series processors such as the i3, i5, and i7.
+Additionally, while the unibody started with Intel Core 2 Duo processors, Apple quickly used the new Core i-series processors such as the i3, i5, and i7.
 The display is also improved, with a 16:9 aspect ratio and 1920 by 1080 resolution.
 Overall, this generation is a noticeable improvement over the older models.

 Slim Unibody Apple iMac